-Russell Wilson may not want out of Seattle, but he wants more input in team moves and is frustrated with getting sacked so often
+Russell Wilson wants to stay with the Seahawks, but he is frustrated with getting sacked so often

 Wilson had also said he wanted to have input in who the team hired as an offensive coordinator.
 He appeared to get that in Seattle’s hiring of Shane Waldron.

-In his Zoom press conference Tuesday Wilson praised Waldron, saying “I think Shane’s going to be a great coach.
+In his Zoom news conference Tuesday, Wilson praised Waldron, saying “I think Shane’s going to be a great coach.
 I think he’s got great knowledge of the game.’’

 But Wilson made clear he wants to have as much involvement as possible in moves the team makes.

-Maybe some of Wilson’s apparent sudden frustration is borne out of attending Sunday’s Super Bowl as part of receiving the Payton Award the night before for his charitable works, and seeing first-hand at age 32 another opportunity missed and now a six-year absence from the game after he played in it two of his first three seasons.
+Maybe some of Wilson’s apparent sudden frustration is borne out of attending Sunday’s Super Bowl as part of receiving the Payton Award the night before for his charitable works, and seeing firsthand at age 32 another opportunity missed and now a six-year absence from the game after playing in it two of his first three seasons.

-“Listen, I think first of all, I think, as you know, man, I love playing for the (Seahawks),’’ Wilson said.
-“I’ve loved it for years and lay it on the line every game and I’m dedicated to that and been trying to do that every day I can.
-I think that the reality is that, I think it’s frustrating being there and watching the game and sitting there and also I think part of it is is that, I think, like any player you never want to get hit.
-That’s just, that’s the reality of playing this position.
-Ask any quarterback who wants to play this game and I think, at the same time you know it’s part of the job and everything else.
-I think that the reality is that I’ve definitely been hit, been sacked, I don’t know, almost 400 times.
+Still, Wilson reiterated he loves playing for the Seahawks, although he isn’t happy with being hit as much as he has been.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.